 Regardless, the initial online pricing that is made available to customers for a given product is critical to winning business.
 In the case of existing customers, a lack of market-aligned pricing means they must call in to place an order, thus negating the purpose of the digital channel.
 In the case of new customers, eCommerce has presented unprecedented price transparency in B2B, and too-high pricing can result in an immediate bounce to lower-price competitors online.

-Determining the right price to present hinges on several key questions, many of which are unique to B2B.
+Determining the right competitive pricing to present hinges on several key questions, many of which are unique to B2B.
 Specifically:

 - Is this a known customer with a pre-negotiated price?